-Partners is an innovative, competency-based leadership training program for adults with disabilities and parents of young children with developmental disabilities.
+Partners is an innovative, competency-based leadership training program for adults with disabilities and parents of children with developmental disabilities.
 The purpose of the program is two-fold: to teach best practices and the competencies needed to influence public policy.

 The Birth of Partners in Policymaking®